-Pittsburgh Hypoxic Ischemic Encephalopathy (HIE) Lawyer
+Pittsburgh Hypoxic Ischemic Encephalopathy (HIE) Lawyers

 If your child has suffered from HIE due to the negligence of a healthcare provider, Robert Peirce & Associates, P.C. can help you and your family obtain the compensation and justice you all deserve.
-With nearly four decades of legal experience, our Pittsburgh HIE attorneys can investigate your case, gather supporting evidence, and work with experts in the medical field to maximize your entitled award.
+With nearly four decades of legal experience, our Pittsburgh HIE attorneys can investigate your case, gather supporting evidence, and work with experts in the medical field to maximize your recovery.

 Causes of HIE